pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

 Loads a given module.
-Can be either a Lua module or a Yuescript module.
+Can be either a Lua module or a YueScript module.
-Rewrites the error line number to the original line number in the Yuescript code if the module is a Yuescript module and loading fails.
+Rewrites the error line number to the original line number in the YueScript code if the module is a YueScript module and loading fails.

 **Signature:**
 ```lua